MCSO MASH Unit

 As much as the MASH Unit helps animals, the animals in turn positively affect the inmates who care for them.
 Participating inmates gain life-changing opportunities to promote personal growth and achievement, maintain sobriety, improve cognitive skills, and learn from basic education services.
 It’s all done with the aim of transitioning inmates back into society as positive, functional members of the community.

-In 2019, PetSmart Charities, the leading funder of animal welfare in North America, along with the Arizona Cardinals and the Phoenix Suns, committed to support the Maricopa County Sheriff's Office in the design and construction costs for a new facility that will house the MASH Unit, which will be located on Maricopa County's Durango Campus near the southwest corner of 27th Avenue and Lower Buckeye Road in Phoenix.
+In 2019, PetSmart Charities, the leading funder of animal welfare in North America, along with the Arizona Cardinals and Phoenix Suns, committed to support the Maricopa County Sheriff’s Office in the design and construction costs for a better facility to house the MASH Unit.
+Generous donations were also made by private citizens throughout the County.
+Maricopa County then proposed the use of their current Animal Care and Control Durango (ACC) facility, which is being replaced with a new building on Phoenix’s west side.
+All funds donated will be used to renovate the ACC facility and add classrooms for inmate training.
+This facility is located near the southwest corner of 27th Avenue and Lower Buckeye Road in Phoenix

 Ready to adopt?